 We (or us)

-in your policy booklet it will refer to the insurer.
+Where you see weor usin your policy booklet it will refer to the insurer.

 Wear and tear

-, a claim may include a deduction for wear and tear based on the age and use of the item.
+Where buildings coveris concerned, a policy usually excludes damage that happens gradually over time, known as "wear and tear".
+In contents insurance, a claim may include a deduction for wear and tear based on the age and use of the item.